apache/ozone/README.md

 ## Documentation

-The latest documentation is generated together with the releases and hosted on the apache side.
+The latest documentation is generated together with the releases and hosted on the apache site.

 Please check [the documentation page](https://ozone.apache.org/docs/) for more information.